mwill20/SageVault/SECURITY.md

 ## Reporting Vulnerabilities
 Please open a GitHub issue with clear reproduction steps.
 Do **not** include sensitive keys or private data.
 Coordinated disclosure is appreciated.

+## Planner Hardening
+All planner steps are scored by `penalize_suspicious()` and surfaced via `warn()`.
+Heuristics flag dangerous shells (e.g., `curl … | sh`, `rm -rf`).
+Commands may be **blocked** or **downgraded**.
+**Caveat:** Heuristics are best-effort; users must review commands before execution.
+No secrets are logged; API keys stay in session memory only.

+### Coach Mode & Repo Tour
+Coach Mode and the Repo Tour produce **suggested** steps and orientation blurbs derived from static repository files (README, dependency manifests, entrypoints).
+They:
+- Never execute commands automatically.
+- Sanitize and redact content before display.
+- Surface suspicious patterns instead of hiding them.

+Users are responsible for validating commands, especially in production or privileged shells.
+Treat suggestions as starting points, not guaranteed-safe prescriptions.